ruslanmv/ruslanmv.github.io/_posts/2020-07-28-Azure-Data-Science-Practice-Questions.md

      Paired t-test with a two-tail option

 198. ### Several independent variables are highly correlated.
 You need to select appropriate methods for conducting effective feature engineering on all the data.
      Which three actions should you perform in sequence?
-To answer, move the appropriate actions from the list of actions to the answer area and arrange them in the correct order.

      Step 1: Use the Filter Based Feature Selection module Filter Based Feature Selection identifies the features in a dataset with the greatest predictive power.
      The module outputs a dataset that contains the best feature columns, as ranked by predictive power.
 It also outputs the names of the features and their scores from the selected metric.